Ali Husni

-Ali Husni Faisal (عَلِيّ حُصْنِيّ فَيْصَل; born 23 May 1994), is an Iraqi footballer and Olympian who plays as a winger for Iraq Stars League club Al-Karma and the Iraqi national team.
+Ali Husni Faisal (عَلِيّ حُصْنِيّ فَيْصَل; born 23 May 1994), is an Iraqi footballer and Olympian who plays as a winger for Iraqi Premier Division League club Naft Al-Basra and the Iraqi national team.

 He played at the 2016 Rio Olympics for Iraq.
 In 2016 he signed for Turkish club Caykur Rizespor before personal issues caused the contract to be terminated and he returned to his boyhood club Al-Minaa.

 Club career

 Al Minaa

 Ali Husni Faisal was born in 1994 and progressed through the youth ranks of Al-Minaa.
 Ali started his career at his hometown club Al-Minaa, the biggest club in the city of Basra under the supervision of Mohammed Abdul-Hussein.
 In 2012, he was named the player of the tournament at the Iraq School Championship and lifted the cup for the Basra Tarbiya XI, with a 5-1 victory over Baghdad Al-Karkh XI.

 He was part of the club's academy and broke into the first team in 2012.

 He quickly established himself at Al-Minaa becoming a fan favourite and an important part of the club.
 He was the club's star player and scored and assisted in most matches.
 He played most of his games on the right midfield where he scored 18 goals in 85 league appearances over a span of 5 years.
 He has also played on the left wing and down the middle as an attacking midfielder.

 At the start of the 2012-2013 season, the attacking midfield star had spent most of the early season on the sidelines with severe stomach pains and suffering from anaemia, a decrease of red blood cells in his blood, which threatened his future in the game.
 Many at the club believed his football career was over.

 While gaining a call-up to the youth team, the star of Ghazi Fahad’s youthful side has already caught the eye of the national coach Vladimir Petrović in 2013, according to the player, however he did not feel the time was right for him to make that step-up to the seniors.